jeff-chastain/cfsolana/readme.md

 ### Getting Started

 1. Clone this repository down to your computer.
-2. `chmod +x install.sh`
+2. `chmod +x install.sh` (this just makes it executable)
+3. Make sure docker or other container software is running.
-3. `./install.sh`
+4. `./install.sh`
-4. Wait a few minutes.
+5. Wait a few minutes.
 The install script is running the full docker setup and the Lucee server can take a few minutes to fully initialize.
-5. Open web browser to `localhost:8080`
+6. Open web browser to `localhost:8080`
-6. Follow through the ContentBox wizard to setup the first user of the CMS.
+7. Follow through the ContentBox wizard to setup the first user of the CMS.
-7. Use a tool like Postman to query the APIs.
+8. Use a tool like Postman to query the APIs.
-8. Note: for most API calls you will need to authorize through the User login route, using the username and password signed up with on the ContentBox wizard.
+9. Note: for most API calls you will need to authorize through the User login route, using the username and password signed up with on the ContentBox wizard.

+**NOTE**:

+To support Apple M1 chips, we are adding `platform: linux/amd64` to the docker compose for each service.

 ## Troubleshooting